-When the metrics of a data shard in a Tair cluster instance vastly exceed those of other data shards, data skew may occur in the cluster.
-Metrics that may affect this outcome include memory usage, CPU utilization, bandwidth usage, and latency.
-In this case, exceptions such as data eviction, out-of-memory errors, and higher latency may occur even when the overall memory usage of the instance is relatively low.
+When the metrics of a data shard in a Tair cluster instance vastly exceed those of other data shards, this generally indicates data skew in the Tair cluster instance.
+Data skew can be indicated by memory usage, CPU utilization, bandwidth usage, and latency metrics.
+In this case, exceptions such as data eviction, out-of-memory (OOM) errors, and high latency may occur even when the overall memory usage of the instance is low.

-The cluster architecture of Tair is built in a distributed fashion.
+Tair cluster instances adopt a distributed architecture.
 The storage space of a cluster instance is split into 16,384 slots.
-Each data shard stores and handles data in specific slots.
-For example, assume that a cluster instance has three data shards.
-Slots of this instance are split into the following parts: [0, 5460], [5461, 10922], and [10923, 16383].
+Each data shard stores and handles the data in specific slots.
+For example, in a 3-shard cluster instance, slots are distributed among the three shards in the following way: the first shard handles slots in the [0,5460] range, the second shard handles slots in the [5461,10922] range, and the third shard handles slots in the [10923,16383] range.
 When you write a key to a cluster instance or update a key of a cluster instance, the client determines the slot to which the key belongs by using the following formula: Slot=CRC16(key)%16384

 .
 Then, the client writes the key to the slot.
-In theory, this mechanism should evenly distribute keys among data shards, and should be sufficient to keep the values of metrics such as memory usage and CPU utilization at almost the same level across data shards.
+In theory, this mechanism evenly distributes keys among data shards, and is sufficient to keep the values of metrics such as memory usage and CPU utilization at almost the same level across data shards.

 However, in actual practice, data skew may occur due to a lack of advanced planning, unusual data writes, or data access spikes.

 You can view the metrics of data shards on the Data Node tab of the Performance Monitor page in the console.
-If the metrics of a data shard is consistently 20% higher than the others, data skew may be present.
-The severity of the data skew is proportional to the intensity of the metrics.
+If the metrics of a data shard are consistently 20% higher than those of other data shards, data skew may be present.
+The severity of the data skew is proportional to the difference between the metrics of the abnormal shard and normal shards.

 onReplica 1